Puzzled-Hui/AttentionBased-MIS/README.md

 Medical Image Segmentation Based on Attention mechanism(Fine-Tune for natural image[semantic/instance] segmentation).

 This project is dedicated to
-- Collecting and re-implementing basic models and different attention mechanisms,transforming them modular and portable.
+- Collecting and re-implementing basic models and different attention mechanisms, transforming them modular and portable.
 - Proposing  novel attention mechanisms tailed for 3D data Segmentation.

-Main purpose is used in 3D Medical Image Segmentation.Fine-tune for Other CV task need attention easily meanwhile.
+Main purpose is used in 3D Medical Image Segmentation.
+Fine-tune for Other CV tasks need attention is easily meanwhile.

 ## data
 Base dataset and derived dataset...[Coming Soon]()